-Financial reporting risk (FRR) is defined as the risk of misstatements or deficiencies in financial reporting, regulatory reporting and disclosures.
-An internal control framework for managing financial reporting risk is in place, which provides the structure and standards for designing, operating and evaluating the system of internal control over financial reporting across the Nordea group.
-The framework is the mechanism through which management expresses its various assertions over its financial statements.
-Group Risk is the risk control function for financial reporting risk and is responsible for the independent monitoring, assessment and oversight of the risks and the group's implementation of the framework.
+An internal control framework for managing financial reporting risk is in place, providing the structure and standards for designing, operating and evaluating the internal controls over financial reporting across the Nordea Group.
+The framework is the mechanism through which management expresses its financial statement assertions.
+Group Risk is the risk control function for financial reporting risk and is responsible for the independent monitoring and oversight of the risks and the Group's implementation of the framework.
 A self-assessment of the effectiveness of key controls for Nordea Eiendomskreditt is conducted with the purpose of ensuring proper monitoring of the quality of the financial reporting.
 The CFO reports specifically on self-assessment outcomes, to the Board/Board Risk Committee on a quarterly basis.